Cray-HPE/docs-csm/411-MGMT-NET-LAYER3-CONFIG.md

 # Management Network Layer3 Configuration

 This page describes how to configure layer 3 routing for Hill and MTN cabinets.

-MTN cabinets have their own "CDU" Switches
+MTN cabinets have their own "CDU" Switches.

 Hill cabinets are connected the leaf switches.

 # Requirements